 - Smaller creeks and beaver ponds (with lots of brookies) can be found to the west in the Gore Pass area.

-Buy an ebook on CD: Fifty Colorado Tailwaters: A Fly Fisher's Guide Click here for info or to purchase.
+Buy an ebook: Fifty Colorado Tailwaters: A Fly Fisher's Guide Click here for info or to purchase.
 Includes Muddy Creek and 49 other Colorado Tailwaters